Probing Predictions on OOD Images via Nearest Categories: NCG for Unseen Classes

-\mypara{Results.} There are $10$ different unseen classes for MNIST and $3$ different unseen classes for each of CIFAR10, CIFAR100, and ImgNet100.
-Table~\ref{tab:ncg_accs} shows the NCG accuracy of natural and robust models averaged over unseen classes (in both pixel and feature space).
-We perform a chi-squared test against the null hypothesis that the distribution of the labels is uniform with the $p$-value $= 0.01$.
-We find that for \textbf{all} $80$ models trained, there is a significantly higher than chance level NCG accuracy.
-Then, we perform a $t$-test between each robust model vs.~natural training, with the null hypothesis being that the robust model has lower NCG accuracy.
-In Table~\ref{tab:ttest_NCG_rob_vs_nat}, we show the number of cases that pass this $t$-test.
-Adversarially robust models, TRADES and AT, almost always have a higher NCG accuracy than natural training with verified statistical significance.
+\mypara{Results.} \cref{tab:ncg_accs} shows the NCG score of natural and robust models averaged over unseen classes (in both pixel and feature space).
+We perform a chi-squared test against the null hypothesis that the distribution of the labels is uniform with the $p$-value threshold set to $0.01$.
+We find that for \textbf{all} $80$ models trained, there is a significantly higher than chance level NCG score.
+Then, we perform a $t$-test between each robust model vs.~natural training, with the null hypothesis being that the robust model has lower NCG score.
+In \cref{tab:ttest_NCG_rob_vs_nat}, we show the number of cases that pass this $t$-test.
+Adversarially robust models, TRADES and AT, almost always have a higher NCG score than natural training with verified statistical significance.
+Meanwhile, mixup have a higher NCG score than natural training in only less than half of the cases.

-\mypara{Adversarial robustness increases NCG accuracy.} The unseen class is absent at training, and this property has been obtained simply by making the model adversarially robust.
+\mypara{Adversarial robustness increases NCG score.} The unseen class is absent at training, and this property has been obtained simply by making the model adversarially robust.
 This is interesting because it suggests that robust models extrapolate to OOD data in a way that is more likely to match 1-NN predictions.
 Prior work on extrapolation~\citep{xu2020neural} has shown that MLPs tend to extrapolate as linear functions on far OOD data.
 The 1-NN classifier is not a linear function in their sense.
 Specifically, the 1-NN label is determined by the Voronoi decomposition of the training data, and the decision boundaries separate far away points using hyperplanes.
-Hence, the higher NCG accuracy of robust classifiers uncovers a new phenomenon of OOD behavior.
-We next investigate whether we should expect higher NCG accuracy for robust models by measuring the distance to OOD examples.
+Hence, the higher NCG score of robust classifiers uncovers a new phenomenon of OOD behavior.
+We next investigate whether we should expect higher NCG score for robust models by measuring the distance to OOD examples.